-- 4.24 CIL has its roots in the perceived windfall profit arising from the release of greenfield land by the planning system to accommodate new residential sites and urban extensions46.
-However, lessons from previous attempts to tax betterment47 show that this is particularly difficult to achieve effectively without stymieing development.
-It is even harder to apply the concept to brownfield redevelopment schemes with all attendant costs and risks.
-The difference between greenfield and brownfield scheme economics is usually important to understand for affordable housing targets; plan viability and CIL rate setting.
-However the likely very small number of brownfield allocations in the Craven Local Plan suggests this is not a major issue for the preparation of this Local Plan. - 4.25 Greenfield sites are constrained by the planning designation.
+- 4.25 Greenfield sites are constrained by the planning designation.
 Once a site is 'released' for development there is significant step up in development value which makes the development economics much more accommodating than brownfield redevelopment.
 There is much more scope to capture development gain, without postponing the timing of development. - 4.26 That said, there are some other important considerations to take into account when assessing the viability of greenfield sites.
-This is discussed in the Harman Report48. - 4.27 The existing use value may be only very modest for agricultural use and on the face of it the landowner stands to make a substantial windfall to residential land values.
+This is discussed in the Harman Report. - 4.27 The existing use value may be only very modest for agricultural use and on the face of it the landowner stands to make a substantial windfall to residential land values.
 However, there will be a lower threshold (Threshold Land Value) where the land owner will simply not sell.
 This is particularly the case where a landowner 'is potentially making a once in a lifetime decision over whether to sell an asset that may have been in the family, trust or institution's ownership for many generations.
 Accordingly, the 'windfall' over the existing use value will have to be a sufficient incentive to release the land and forgo the future investment returns. - 4.28 Another very important consideration is the promotional cost of strategic greenfield sites.
 For example, in larger scale urban extension sites such as the Strategic Development Areas identified in the Options Consultation Paper for the Craven Local Plan, there will be significant investment in time and resources required to promote these sites through the development plan process.
-The threshold land value therefore needs to take into account of the often substantial planning promotion costs, option fees etc. and the return required by the promoters of such report) pp 29-31
+The threshold land value therefore needs to take into account of the often substantial planning promotion costs, option fees etc. and the return required by the promoters of such sites.
+'This should be borne in mind when considering the [threshold] land value adopted for large sites and, in turn, the risks to delivery of adopting too low a [threshold] that does not adequately and reasonably reflect the economics of site promotion...'
+50 - 4.29 This difference between the development 'gain' in the context of a greenfield windfall site and the slow-burn redevelopment of brownfield sites is absolutely fundamental to the success of any regime to capture development gain such as CIL.
+It is also key to the 'incidence' of the tax i.e. whether the developer or the land owner carries the burden of the tax.